Dear well-being seeker,

 As summarized by Fauver (2018), “Spending time with trees and opening to your intuition are integral parts of a Japanese practice called forest bathing (shinrin-yoku).
 Forest bathing involves quietly relaxing under the trees or casually walking through them, which research has found to provide a wide range of health benefits” (p.
 6).
 Among the evidence for this is work by Lee et al. (2011), in which young japanese male subjects participated in a 3 day, 2 night nature-based experiment.

-The study used physiological and psychological measures, including heart rate variability analysis, that indicated the forest environment significantly increased parasympathetic nervous system activity, the rest and digest side of the central nervous system, and significantly suppressed sympathetic, fight or flight activity of participants compared with the urban environment.
+The study used physiological and psychological measures, including heart rate variability analysis, that indicated the forest environment significantly increased parasympathetic nervous system activity, the rest and digest side of the autonomic nervous system, and significantly suppressed sympathetic, fight or flight activity of participants compared with the urban environment.
 This could be particularly helpful for anyone with a dysregulated nervous system, especially including those with such experiences as hypervigilance from trauma.

 Levels of salivary cortisol, the stress hormone, and pulse rate decreased significantly in the forest setting compared with the city mileu.
 In psychological tests, forest bathing significantly increased scores of positive feelings and significantly decreased scores of negative feelings.
 The researchers did note a smaller sample size, which furthers the need for more investigation and data collection.
 Thankfully some studies have looked at other populations, including middle aged and elderly individuals (Yu et al., 2017), middle aged females (Ochiai et al., 2015a), middle aged males (Ochiai et al., 2015b), and patients with fibromyalgia (Secundino et al., 2015).

 On that note, my objective is to take this empirical evidence and encourage my clients with anxiety, depression and other mood disorders to get back to mother earth and the trees, to listen to their own inner wisdom, intuition and higher self, and find relief from their mental and emotional maladies, lifestyle ills of the modern age.
-With Love,

 Matthew Breuer, MA, LMFT #112850